 2. Literary Representations of Female Mating Strategies

-I have a continued interest in “Darwinian literary analysis,” which is the application of evolutionary principles to literary analysis.
-More recently, my collaborators and I are have been performing an ongoing thematic analysis of Harlequin Romance novels.
+I have a sustained interest in “Darwinian literary analysis,” which is the application of evolutionary principles to literary analysis.
+I, and my colleagues, have extensively researched women’s mating interests using Harlequin Romance novels.
 Harlequin’s are primarily oriented towards women, with women authors, and contain many themes that could be explained using evolutionary theory.
 Hence, I argue that the reason Harlequins are so successful rests in part on their adherence to evolutionarily salient properties.